An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Abstract

 \section{Abstract}

 The James Webb Space Telescope (JWST) will have the sensitivity to detect early low-mass black holes as they transition from ``seeds'' to supermassive black holes (BHs).
 Based on the JAGUAR mock catalog of galaxies, we present a clean color selection that takes advantage of the unique UV slope of accreting supermassive black holes with relatively low mass and high accretion rates.
-We show for a range of host stellar masses that those galaxies hosting $\sim 10^{6} M_{\odot}$ BHs radiating at $>10\%$ of their Eddington luminosity separate in color space from inactive systems.
+We show that those galaxies hosting $\sim 10^{6} M_{\odot}$ BHs radiating at $>10\%$ of their Eddington luminosity separate in color space from inactive systems for a range of host stellar masses.
 Here we propose a set of 3-band, 2-color selection boxes (with 90\% completeness; 90\% purity; balanced purity/completeness) with JWST/NIRCam to identify the most promising growing BH candidates at $z \sim 7-10$.